Pharaoh's Army: Plot

 Sarah and the boy suffer the company of the raiding party for several days, but are not seriously harassed by them.
 In fact, the Captain takes pity on Sarah, and as they wait around, he even assists her in plowing a small patch of land to plant a corn crop, as 'he likes to work with mules'.

 The boy sneaks away one night to advise nearby neighbor Preacher (Kristofferson), a minister and Confederate sympathizer, of their situation.
+The preacher says 'Pharaoh sent his armies to smite Israel, and they drowned in the Red Sea'.

-The next day, one of the soldiers, disgusted by the situation, rides off to desert, and the captain starts to shoot him.
-Just then, sniper fire rings out, killing the deserter, and all take refuge in the cabin.
-Sarah and the boy think it's her husband doing the shooting.
-The captain eventually kills the sniper, and all discover it is not Sarah's husband.
+The next day Roadie argues with Captain Abston and, disgusted by the situation, rides off to desert.
+The captain aims to shoot him, but just then, sniper fire rings out, killing the deserter.
+All take refuge in the cabin.
+Sarah and the boy think it's his Pap doing the shooting.
+The captain chases and kills the sniper in the creek, and all discover it is not Sarah's husband.
 Later, Preacher comes to retrieve the sniper's body, as it is his Israel, his colored servant.

 The captain buries the dead soldier next to Sarah's daughter's grave, which enrages Sarah and she becomes insanely distressed.
 The raiding party leaves, taking Sarah's wagon, mule and cow, but the captain leaves Sarah a rifle 'for the boy to shoot squirrels'.
 She attempts to shoot the captain as he rides away, but the rifle is empty.
 When they are out of sight, Sarah digs up the soldier, as the boy, after fetching a revolver he had earlier stolen from the party, runs after the raiders.
-The boy catches up to the party and shoots the wounded soldier, lying in the wagon, dead, and then flees; the captain pursues him, firing after him.
+The boy catches up to the party and shoots Newt, lying in the wagon, dead, and then flees; the captain pursues him, firing after him.

-The captain returns to the cabin with the body in the wagon, and the mule, looking for the boy.
+Captain Abston returns to the cabin with Newt's body in the wagon, and the mule, looking for the boy.
 The captain chastises the boy for killing the young soldier, and Sarah and the captain argue.
 The captain, frustrated, threatens to kill them, and Sarah, frustrated, says "Go ahead.
 Kill us."
 The upset captain fires two rounds into the air, asks that the dead soldier be provided a decent Christian burial, then returns to the other two of his party.
 They ask "What'd you do to 'em?", and he replies, "You heard the shots."
 They continue on their way.

-Because 'the Civil War was not about 'being decent,' Sarah and the boy throw the first soldier killed into the creek, to wash downstream.
-They dump the body of the other soldier into a sinkhole near a fallen sycamore, and throw some dirt on it.
+Because 'the Civil War was not about 'being decent,' Sarah and the boy throw Rodie's body into the creek, to wash downstream 'where he came from'.
+They dump the body of Newt into a sinkhole by the roots of a fallen sycamore, and throw some dirt on it.
 Sarah's husband never did return.

+Epilogue text reads 'In 1941 a Kentucky mountaineer returned to a remote sinkhole, the place when during the Civil War he had killed and buried a Union soldier.
+This film was inspired by his story as told to folklorist Harry M. Caudill.'